CONTINUATION — Witchcraft (Pagan & Christian...) ON THIS PAGE:

 Believers must, under all circumstances, seek God’s face for direction ; especially in dealing with demonic harassment.
 We are not ‘demon slayers in the heavenlies.’
 Spirits are immortal and can never be ‘slain,’ and Jesus already completely won the war against Satan at the cross, (Col. 2:9-15; John 12:31!)
 Although some verses say we “war,” we actually “battle [against deceiving ‘saboteurs’] to PULL DOWN STRONGHOLDS AND CAST DOWN ARGUMENTS AND EVERY HIGH THING THAT EXALTS ITSELF AGAINST THE KNOWLEDGE OF GOD; bringing every THOUGHT into captivity to the obedience of Christ,” (2 Cor.
 10:3-5.)
 This is “withstanding” or “resisting” demons to “overcome” lies, (Rev. 12:11.)

-Let us then prayerfully, decidedly, constantly, reverently, and in totality submit (yield or surrender) ourselves to Him as “a living sacrifice… which is our [basic] service to Him,” (Rom.
+After understanding the above, let us then prayerfully, decidedly, constantly, reverently, and in totality submit (yield or surrender) ourselves to Him as “a living sacrifice… which is our [basic] service to Him,” (Rom.
 12:1-3.)
 How do we do that?
-We simply confess our total commitment to Him with something like the following words, “Father in heaven, I lay down (submit or give) myself spirit, soul, body, and life to You Alone above all else… Help me to “renew my mind” daily with the Truth of Your Word, so that “the Word of Christ can dwell richly in me in all wisdom,” to empower me through Your Holy Spirit to glorify You in everything by understanding and obeying Your will…” (Col. 3:16.)
+We simply confess our total commitment to Him with something like the following words, “Father in heaven, I lay down (submit or give) myself spirit, soul, body, and life to You Alone above all else… Help me to “renew my mind” daily with the Truth of Your Word, so that “the Word of Christ, Jesus Himself, may dwell richly in me in all wisdom,” to empower me to glorify You in everything by understanding and obeying Your will…” (Rom.
+8:9-11 KJV; Col. 3:16.)

 Therefore, it is very important that we seek God’s forgiveness for our personal sins against Him, the forgiveness of those whom we have harmed, and to decidedly forgive those who have harmed us, (1 John 1:8-10; James 5:16; Luke 17:1-5.)
 We do not necessarily obey God by “feeling good,” or agape people who harmed us because it makes us feel elated, or forgive our abusers because we will never remember the hurt again.
 In God’s spiritual Kingdom, we “live by [decided] faith not by sight [or feeling,]” (2 Cor.
 5:7.)
 Feelings are certainly not excluded from our lives in Christ, but feelings can mislead us.
 So, we must not live by feelings but by faith and obedience to His Word, which guide us in His Scriptural will.